 Another must for us is dinner at the Starlight, as I previously mentioned.
 Each night they had live music, and be sure to get a selfie with the stuffed remains of original Clay Henry, the beer-drinking goat who was elected major!
 His descendant lives down the road in Lajitas, and you can buy a longneck at the local store and watch him guzzle it down!

 Terlinqua Rentals offers a couple of amazing choices for your stay in the ghost town.
 Choose from this awesome tipi, a vintage RV, or Casa Azul, built from one of the century old rock ruins!
 For more information, please click HERE to visit their website!

 La Posada Milagro also has several guesthouses in the restored ruins in the Ghost Town.
 Click HERE to visit their website.

 According to legend, at least the one of their brochure, the Perry Mansion was the original home of the Chisos Mine.
 We were told that the mine owners always built on the highest points so they would have a good vantage point to defend themselves from Pancho Villa, who frequently robbed the Texas border towns!

-The Terlingua Chili Cook-off is held each November, and the Chihuahuan Bicycle Race Fest happens each Valentine’s Day weekend.
+The Terlingua Chili Cook-off is held each November, and it’s absolutely the mega of Texas chili cookoffs!
+The Chihuahuan Bicycle Race Fest happens each Valentine’s Day weekend.

 More Things to do in the Terlinqua/Big Bend Area